ekardatos/ABSA/README.md

 - **`split.py`**: A Python script to parse the XML dataset and split it into 10 parts (35 reviews per part).
 Each part is saved as a separate XML file (`part1.xml`, `part2.xml`, …, `part10.xml`).

 - **`train.py`**: Contains a function to train a machine learning model using a specified set of parts from the dataset.
 The model is saved to disk after training.
-The function supports different ML models such as Support Vector Machines, Logistic Regression, etc., and utilizes a variety of features (e.g., unigrams, bigrams, trigrams, POS tags, named entities, TF-IDF scores, sentiment lexica, word2vec, etc.).
+The function supports Logistic Regression, and utilizes a variety of features (e.g., unigrams, bigrams, trigrams, POS tags, named entities, TF-IDF scores, sentiment lexica, word2vec, etc.).

 - **`test.py`**: Includes a function to load a pre-trained model and predict the polarities for the aspects of a specified part of the dataset.